MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Verification of Machine Unlearning is Fragile. [[paper]](https://arxiv.org/abs/2408.00929)
+  - Binchi Zhang, Zihan Chen, Cong Shen, Jundong Li.
+  - Key Word: Machine Unlearning; Backdoor Verification.
+  - <details><summary>Digest</summary> As privacy concerns rise, data owners can now use machine unlearning to remove their data from machine learning models, as required by recent legislation.
+To ensure transparency and prevent dishonesty by model providers, various verification strategies have been proposed.
+However, the safety of these verification strategies is not well understood.
+This paper explores whether model providers can bypass these verification strategies while retaining unlearned data information.
+The findings indicate that verification is fragile, with two types of strategies identified and two novel adversarial unlearning processes introduced that can circumvent both.
+The study’s theoretical and empirical analyses reveal vulnerabilities in machine unlearning verification, highlighting the need for further research.

 - Faster Machine Unlearning via Natural Gradient Descent. [[paper]](https://arxiv.org/abs/2407.08169)
   - Omri Lev, Ashia Wilson.
   - Key Word: Machine Unlearning; Natural Gradient.